 Are you are a seasoned traveler?

-In most cases, like flight delays or cancellations, airlines provide hotel accommodations, which to be honest I quite enjoy for often it has landed me in a nice five star hotel with good amenities and free food.
+In most cases, like flight delays or cancellations, airlines provide hotel accommodations, which to be honest I quite enjoy for often it has landed me in a nice five-star hotel with excellent amenities and free food.
 But, every now and then something happens that makes you realize how vulnerable and unexpected things can get in life.

-After a 14 day cruise in the warm Caribbean islands, me and my family ended up at London’s Gatwick Airport in the middle of a cold wave that hadn’t been seen by Britain for the longest of times.
+After a 14-day cruise in the warm Caribbean islands, my family and I ended up at London’s Gatwick Airport in the middle of a cold wave that hadn’t been seen by Britain for the longest of times.

 As we made frantic calls to friends in the vicinity, to the National Express, and to nearby Taxi stands, we knew in the back of our minds that we must get ready to spend the night at the airport.
 While things eventually got better and after spending close to 18 hours at the airport we finally did make it back to our place in Birmingham, thanks for some personal contacts, there were a few tips I accumulated if ever this were to happen in the future, to anyone;

-Numbers – It’s very important to keep certain telephone/contact numbers always handy;
+Numbers – It’s essential to keep specific telephone/contact numbers always handy;

 Location is the key – Once it is evident that you are stuck at the airport, find a comfortable place and never leave it, even for a minute.
 Since we were five adults traveling, we could save seats at all times, but with time you will realize that location is everything and those cushioned recliners are like prime property of a metropolitan city.